auduman/stat545-hw-uduman-aisha/hw03/hw03_ggplot_dplyr.md

 -   Limiting the Task 1 table to 2 decimal places, which would be appropriate for the audience.
 I figured out later that there is an argument in the 'kable' function that allows you to set digits, so I set it to 2 and was glad that the results are now displayed to 2 decimal places.

 -   I'm not sure what the knitr::kable does to my tables, as I can't notice a difference.
 I will look into this further.
 I would like to get familiar with this and be able to customize my table outputs to make them more informative and aesthetic.
+I think the difference can be seen in the github output, just maybe not in the console?

+-   Understanding the difference between colour= and fill=, both of which I used.
+For example, I tried using fill=continent for the visualization of Task 3, however the manual colours I chose using `scale_fill_manual` seemed to be overrided by something, as all continents came out blue.
+When I use colour=continent in the aes, R automatically distinguishes each continent by colour, so I then defined the colour by using `scale_colour_manual` followed by a vector of my colour choices.
+This seemed to work (I wanted my continent colours to be consistent throughout this entire exercise), but I need to more clearly understand the difference between colour= and fill= !

 -   I'm sure there is a more efficient way to compare the minimum and maximum GDP per capita on the same plot than the method I used - hopefully that will become clear soon!

 -   My facetted plots for Task 3 look okay, however I wanted the smooth line to be black but with some transparency.
-I found changing the alpha value didn't do anything here.
+I found changing the alpha value didn't do anything here, and I would like to learn how to adjust the transparency of this.

 -   Determining how many countries had life expectancy below 60 for Task 5 took me a long time...there is no reason for that other than I just wasn't thinking straight.
 I realised the number of countries under this category would correspond to the length of rows of output, and once I realized that it made sense.